asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 <img src="/img/pomodoro.jpg" class="img-responsive float-left" style="display:inline" />

 An important aspect of mob programming is the inclusion of the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) for disciplined break taking.
 Being disciplined about taking frequent breaks helps the mob stay focused and productive during the day.
-For more information about disciplined break taking take a look at the artcile, [Taking Breaks in a Disciplined Way](http://agileotter.blogspot.com/2017/11/taking-breaks-in-disciplined-way.html) by Tim Ottinger.
+For more information about disciplined break taking take a look at the article, [Taking Breaks in a Disciplined Way](http://agileotter.blogspot.com/2017/11/taking-breaks-in-disciplined-way.html) by Tim Ottinger.

 ## TDD